seirius/mysql-to-json/README.md

 In case you just want to print to the console, add `--print`.

-If you want to limit the query to a fixed number of results, user `--limit number_of_results`.
+If you want to limit the query to a fixed number of results, use `--limit number_of_results`.

 For more information use `mtj --help`.